solidify/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/README.md

 [Create your free Azure account today](https://azure.microsoft.com/en-us/free/)

 ### Visual Studio
 To use the demo code, you are required to install Microsoft Visual studio.
-The minimum version of Visual Studio to use with the demo code is 2017 version 15.4.
+The minimum version of Visual Studio to use with the demo code is 2017 version 15.6.5.
 [You can download a free trial of Visual Studio here](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes)

 Visual Studio 2017 introduce the new installation experience.
-You can use it to customize your installation by selecting the feature sets�or workloads�that you want.
-Select ASP.NET and Web developement and select Azure development.
+You can use it to customize your installation by selecting the feature sets or workloads that you want.
+Select ASP.NET and Web development and select Azure development.

 ![img1][img1]

-### Azure SDK - 2.9.6
+### Azure SDK - 3.0 or later
-If during installation you didn't select Azure development Workload, make sure you have installed [Microsoft Azure SDK for .NET - 2.9.6](https://www.microsoft.com/en-us/download/details.aspx?id=54289)
+If during installation you didn't select Azure development Workload, make sure you have installed [Microsoft Azure SDK for .NET - 3.0](https://www.microsoft.com/en-us/download/details.aspx?id=54917)

-### .NET Core - 2.0
+### .NET Core - 2.1.105 SDK
-If during installation you didn't select ASP.NET and Web developement Workload, make sure you have installed [.NET Core SDK - 2.0](https://www.microsoft.com/net/download/windows)
+If during installation you didn't select ASP.NET and Web development Workload, make sure you have installed [.NET Core SDK - 2.1.105](https://www.microsoft.com/net/download/windows)

-### Azure PowerShell - 4.4.1 or later
+### Azure PowerShell - 5.6 or later
-Make sure you have installed [Azure PowerShell v4.4.1](https://github.com/Azure/azure-powershell/releases/tag/v4.4.1-October2017) or later.
+Make sure you have installed [Azure PowerShell v5.6.0](https://github.com/Azure/azure-powershell/releases/tag/v5.6.0-March2018) or later.

 ### Git
 Make sure to have Git installed.
 You can have nice GUI but the console is the only requirement. you can pick the version for your OS on [Git](https://git-scm.com/downloads)

 ## End

-[img1]: Media/img1.PNG "Visual Studio 2017 Installation"